Casablanca: Geography

 Casablanca is located on the Atlantic coast of the Chaouia Plains, which have historically been the breadbasket of Morocco.
 Apart from the Atlantic coast, the Bouskoura forest is the only natural attraction in the city.
 The forest was planted in the 20th century and consists mostly of eucalyptus, palm, and pine trees.
-It is located halfway to the city's international airport.
+It is located about 18.4 km from the cities international airport.

 The only watercourse in Casablanca is oued Bouskoura, a small seasonal creek that until 1912 reached the Atlantic Ocean near the actual port.
-Most of oued Bouskoura's bed has been covered due to urbanization and only the part south of El Jadida road can now be seen.
+Most of the Oued Bouskoura river's bed has been covered due to urbanization, and only the part south of El Jadida road can now be seen.
 The closest permanent river to Casablanca is Oum Rabia, 70 km to the south-east.